fumieval/rhythm-game-tutorial/draft.md

 Very well, let's build `bindings-portaudio`:

-> $ cabal install bindings-portaudio -fWASAPI
+> $ cabal install bindings-portaudio -fBundle -fWASAPI

 Rewrite `WASAPI` according to your choice.
 If you choosed WASAPI, leave it as is, of course.